-With the exception of the pure metals (e.g. Platinum, 24k Gold and Fine Silver), metals typically used for jewellery are a combination of two or more metals.
+With the exception of the pure metals (e.g. Platinum, 24k Gold and Fine Silver), metals typically used for jewelry are a combination of two or more metals.
 At least one metal in the combination is a base metal - usually copper or nickel.
-It is the base metal, that causes jewellery to tarnish - not because it is defective, but, as a result of a natural chemical reaction with either oxygen, sulfur dioxide, human perspiration or some combination of the three.
+It is the base metal, that causes jewelry to tarnish - not because it is defective, but, as a result of a natural chemical reaction with either oxygen, sulfur dioxide, human perspiration or some combination of the three.

 In this article, we share three tips for minimizing jewelry tarnish.